 Wilson, Jeff.
 2014.
 Mindful America: The Mutual Transformation of Buddhist Meditation and American Culture.
 New York: Oxford University Press.

-Project Design and P.I.: Dr. Pierce Salguero (Assoc Prof, Penn State Univ.)
+Project Design and P.I.: Dr. Pierce Salguero (Associate Professor of Asian History and Religious Studies, Penn State University)

 Student Research Coordinators: Paola Xhuli, Ryan Rose